Rattlesnake 15 September 2015

 Oh rattlesnake slithering through the grass, what sets the warning off making you buzz?
 Why do you coil and strike so fast and angry?
 Do your fangs sinking into flesh give you pleasure?
 When you slide from your skin, does it itch and burn?
 Is that why you get so grumpy?

-How do you know to gather in the old holes and tunnels of other diggers, when the weather begins to turn cold?
+How do you know to gather in the old holes and tunnels of other diggers, when the weather DSC_0362begins to turn cold?
 Did you make these plans, to mass together, back in the spring when you emerged?

 Are you instinct, simple and pure, or does evil lurk, base and allure?